basho/basho_docs/source/languages/en/riak/ops/advanced/ring-resizing.md

 All nodes are up and reachable
 ```

-Using `riak-admin transfers` will provide you more information about the partitions that are currently in flight.
+Using `riak-admin transfers` will provide you more information about the partitions that are currently in progress.

 ```bash
 $> riak-admin transfers